srobb1/RelocaTE/README.md

 <hr>
 <hr>

-**New to this vesion (1-0-3): now able to use TSD=NONE in TE fasta.
+**New to this version (1-0-3): now able to use TSD=NONE in TE fasta.
 RelocaTE is faster if TSDs are known.

 <hr>
 <hr>